FrankVerdi/PypeIt/doc/tutorials/setup_gui.rst

 - Select a spectrograph
 - Specify raw data directories
-- Automatically scan and organize raw data files
+- Automatically scan and organize raw data files.
-- View and edit the observation log
+- Create an observation log
 - Create and manage `.pypeit` configuration files
 - Edit data tables and frame types
-- Save your setup for reduction
+- Save your `.pypeit` file for reduction

 Launching the Setup GUI
 =======================